Target Service Population

-Martha O'Bryan Center is located in the heart of Cayce Place, in East Nashville, less than a mile from downtown Nashville, an area comprised of luxury condos, thriving businesses, and state government offices.
+Martha O’Bryan Center serves over 12,000 children, youth and adults every year, from every residential zip code in Nashville.
+Our headquarters are located in the heart of Cayce Place, a public housing campus in East Nashville, less than a mile from downtown Nashville.
 Cayce residents are cut off from the rest of the city by Interstate 24, the Cumberland River, and a poverty of choices.
-Cayce is comprised of 710 rental units with 2,000 residents, crowded on 63 acres.
+Cayce is comprised of 900 rental units with 2,000 residents, crowded on 63 acres.
 90% of the population is African American; 90% of households are headed by a single woman; 59% of residents are under the age of 18.
 The average household income for families in Cayce Place is $7,494, 70% below the national poverty threshold for a family of 4 ($24,250).
 30.3% of adults are unemployed, five times as high as the county average of 5.7%.